caltechlibrary/newt/README.md

 - data transformation (if needed) happens in simple stateless template engines
 - leverage code generation when appropriate

-The Newt Project is exploring this by providing three tools to fill in the gaps.
+The Newt Project is provides tools to fill in the gaps.

 - `newt` is a stateless web service (a.k.a. micro service) that routes a web request through a data pipeline built from other web services
 - `newtgen` is a code generator that can take a set of data models described in YAML and generate SQL, HTML and templates based on those models
 - `newtmustache` is a simple stateless template engine inspired by Pandoc server that supports the Mustache template language
+- `pdbundler` will take a JSON object and wrap it in Pandoc web service friendly JSON

 The Newt web service and data pipeline concept is being tested using